Little River Band: 1998–present

-In February 2018, Herring in Everyone Loves Guitar disclosed that "We actually re-recorded all the hits and I'll say without any shame that I tried to make it sound as close to the originals as possible by bringing in background singers that actually sounded like those guys did 30-40 years ago.
+In February 2018, Herring in Everyone Loves Guitar disclosed that "We actually re-recorded all the hits and I'll say without any shame that I tried to make it sound as close to the originals as possible by bringing in background singers that actually sounded like those guys did 30–40 years ago.
 I'm pretty proud of it."

 Nashville musician Colin Whinnery was recruited to replace Hind on vocals and guitar in 2018, consequently there are no Australians in Little River Band.

 In January 2019 an agent for Goble, Birtles and Shorrock applied to the Australian Trademark Office to register "Little River Band" as a trademark.
 Little River Band Pty Ltd had current registered trademarks for "Little River Band".
 The application sought to have the existing Little River Band trademarks removed, alleging non-use in the three-year period ending in December 2018.
 On 17 May 2021 the Australian Trademark Office ruled in favour of Little River Band Pty Ltd's opposition to the application for removal of their "Little River Band" trademarks.

 From May 2020 major music and streaming platforms such as iTunes recognise the original Little River Band as a separate entity to the latter band.
 On 18 September 2020, Birtles, Briggs, Goble and Shorrock participated in a video-conference where they discussed the formation and early history of the band.

 In November 2020 the current lineup released Black Tie which features Little River Band's greatest hits performed with an orchestra (arranged by keyboardist Marion) recorded at a series of concerts with the Craig Turley Rock Symphony.
 This followed the concept of the album Backstage Pass recorded by the original members of the band in 1978 with the Adelaide Symphony Orchestra.

-In December 2020, Rolling Stone Australia magazine reported that "the songwriters responsible for the band's biggest songs – Graeham Goble, Glenn Shorrock, Beeb Birtles and David Briggs – are unable to perform as the Little River Band, the band they themselves invented back in 1974!
-A fake version of Little River Band continues to tour, playing parodies of their hits.
-The owner of the title, Stephen Housden, is adamant he won't share the rights with the original members."
+In December 2020, Rolling Stone Australia magazine reported that "the songwriters responsible for the band’s biggest songs – Graeham Goble, Glenn Shorrock, Beeb Birtles, and David Briggs – are unable to perform as the Little River Band, the band they themselves invented back in 1974!
+A version of Little River Band consisting of American musicians continues to tour, playing shitty versions of the hits.
+The owner of the title, Stephen Housden, is adamant he won’t share the rights with the original members."

 Little River Band were listed at number 44 in Rolling Stone Australias "50 Greatest Australian Artists of All Time" issue.

 Little River Band's original manager, Glenn Wheatley, died from complications of COVID-19 on 1 February 2022 at the age of 74.

 In 2022, Nashville singer, composer and guitarist Bruce Wallace replaced Rich Herring in the current band's lineup.

 In September 2022 the band founders announced the remastered and expanded re-release of their first 10 albums, alongside two new compilations, Ultimate Hits and Masterpieces, which were released on 14 October 2022.

 The current version of Little River Band independently released a new album Window To The World in October 2024.

 Original bassist Roger McLachlan died from pancreatic cancer in April 2025.